RodrigoGama1902/bpyreport/README.md

 ```

 ## Testing
-You can dynamically test all functionalities of the BpyReport submodule using the bpyreport-addon.
-This add-on provides all possible configurations in a simple and easily testable format.
-Check it out [here](https://github.com/RodrigoGama1902/bpyreport-addon)
+You can dynamically test all functionalities of the BpyReport submodule using the [bpyreport-addon]((https://github.com/RodrigoGama1902/bpyreport-addon)).
+This add-on provides all possible configurations in a simple and easily testable format. just install the add-on and start testing before integrating it into your project.

 ![BpyReport Add-on](docs/img/addon.gif)